5 Simple Ways to Celebrate St. Kateri Tekakwitha

 Click this link to watch a video of how to pronounce it.

-Pictured above is the Mohawk Nation Council of Chiefs - Huadenosaunee Confederacy Logo.
+The image above features the Mohawk Nation Council of Chiefs - Huadenosaunee Confederacy Logo.

 St. Kateri's father was from the Turtle Clan within the Mohawk Nation.
 Because of this, St. Kateri is often depicted with turtles.